A large part of our work focuses on providing care to people caught in hidden emergencies.

 In the long term, we needed to contain and limit the spread of infectious diseases, re-establish health care systems, and support people who had lost their homes and were living in temporary shelters.

-Because we already run projects in more than 70 countries around the world, we often have aid workers already nearby when a natural disaster strikes.
+Because we already run projects in nearly 70 countries around the world, we often have aid workers already nearby when a natural disaster strikes.
 They are supported by emergency teams on permanent standby in headquarters, who are experts at doing quick assessments and organizing immediate response.

 Medical and logistical supplies, in the form of pre-packaged kits ready for rapid deployment, are stored in warehouses in key locations worldwide, and a roster of experienced staff willing to drop everything and leave immediately to work in a disaster means we can be there where people need us as quickly as possible.
 Urgent medical cases cannot wait.